arainko/ducktape/docs/readme.md

-# Ducktape
+# ducktape

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.arainko/ducktape_3/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/io.github.arainko/ducktape_3)

-*Ducktape* is a library for boilerplate-less and configurable transformations between case classes/enums (sealed traits) for Scala 3.
+*ducktape* is a library for boilerplate-less and configurable transformations between case classes and enums/sealed traits for Scala 3.
 Directly inspired by [chimney](https://github.com/scalalandio/chimney).

 If this project interests you, please drop a 🌟 - these things are worthless but give me a dopamine rush nonetheless.